Witten Genus and Elliptic genera for proper actions: Introduction

 The paper is organized as follows.
 In Section 1, we give some preliminary concepts and results used in the paper.
 In Section 2, we give the construction of the Witten genus and elliptic genus for the proper actions, both the averaged version and the equivariant version.
 We present our main results about these genera, including modularity, a miraculous cancellation formula as well as vanishing and rigidity results.
 We also present the explicit formula for the genera for a class of interesting examples related to $G=SL(2, \RR)$ and leave the computation to the last section.
 In Section 3, we give the proof of the vanishing theorem.
 We prove the rigidity theorems in Section 4.
-At last, in Section 5, we give the detailed computation for the genera of the examples.
+In Section 5, we give the detailed computation for the genera of the examples.
+In Appendix, we study noncompact equivariant Witten genus and equivariant elliptic genera in the situation that $G/K$ is not $G$-Spin.

 $\, $